-The Metadata pane provides more complete metadata about your photo, and lets you add your own metadata elements, such as copyright and contact information, keywords and photo descriptions.
+The Metadata pane displays more complete metadata about a photo than the Info pane, and lets you add your own metadata elements, such as author, copyright, contact information, keywords and photo descriptions.

 You can also view the complete EXIF data embedded in a photo by your camera, and add (or modify) comments and GPS coordinates to an image or group of images.
-ON1 Resize 2017 also supports the industry-standard IPTC metadata standard, which offers much more detailed metadata information and is used by journalists and stock photographers to catalog and tag photos.
+ON1 Resize 2019 also supports the industry-standard IPTC metadata standard, which offers much more detailed metadata information and is used by journalists and stock photographers to catalog and tag photos.